rust-lang/unsafe-code-guidelines/reference/src/layout/enums.md

 equivalent C-enum declaration.

-Combining a `C` and `Int` representation (e.g., `#[repr(C, u8)]`) is not permitted on a C-like enum.
+Combining a `C` and `Int` representation (e.g., `#[repr(C, u8)]`) is not permitted on a fieldless enum.

 The values used for the discriminant will match up with what is specified (or automatically assigned) in the enum definition.
 For